exoticlibraries/libcester/docs/docs/macros.rst

 -----------------------

 Define the macro CESTER_NO_MOCK to prevent mocking functions in the test.
 Even if mocked function are defined.
-This is not a predefined macro it has to be defined in the test source.
+This is not a predefined macro it has to be defined in the test source before including cester.h.

 CESTER_MOCK_SIMPLE_FUNCTION
 ----------------------------